naresha28/DataScience_Projects/House_Prices/Readme.md

 ### Still Working ON
-This project is begun and being updated frequently.
-Once it's completed, this statement is removed.
+I am still working on this project.
+This sentence is removed once it is completed.